Harry Potter and the Goblet of Fire (film): Theatrical release

 Goblet of Fire was the first instalment in the series to be rated 12A by the BBFC for its dark themes, fantasy violence, threat and frightening images.
-In the US, it received a PG-13 rating by the MPAA for "sequences of fantasy violence and frightening images".
+In the US, it received a PG-13 rating from the MPAA for "sequences of fantasy violence and frightening images".
 In Australia, the ACB classified it as M (Mature) for "moderate dark themes, moderate fantasy violence".

 Goblet of Fire was the second film in the series to be given a simultaneous release in conventional theatres and IMAX.
 Dubbed Harry Potter and the Goblet of Fire: The IMAX Experience, it was digitally remastered for IMAX from its 35mm form to take part in a "commercial growth strategy" set up between IMAX and Warner Bros.

 The film was released in most countries within a two-week period starting on 18 November 2005 in the United Kingdom and United States, with a 1 December 2005 release in Australia.
 In the United States, the film opened in a maximum of 3,858 cinemas that included several IMAX venues.

 The world premiere took place in London, England on 6 November 2005.
 One of the features of the premiere was an animatronic, fire-breathing Hungarian Horntail.
 The 40-foot-long dragon, used during the scene where Hagrid leads Harry into the forest at night before the first task, was designed and built by special effects supervisor John Richardson and creature effects/makeup supervisor Nick Dudman.